Supporting Vulnerable Seniors and Strengthening Canada's Economy Act

 The Conservatives say that these cuts are simply trimming the fat, but if they trim too much, the animal will end up dead.
 This is not liposuction, this is a flesh-eating disease.

-The scaling back of the coast guard's rescue capacity and facilities has affected the entire country.
+The scaling back of the Coast Guard's rescue capacity and facilities has affected the entire country.

 In Quebec, public pressure and the work of the NDP saved the Quebec City marine rescue sub-centre, which responds to 1,500 calls a day.
 That is not insignificant, 1,500 calls a day.
 This announced closure endangered the lives of francophone sailors and demonstrates the Conservatives' complete disregard for marine safety, science and public health.

-The NDP requested that the scope of Bill C-3 be broadened to reverse the cutbacks to our national coast guard response capacity.
+The NDP requested that the scope of Bill C-3 be broadened to reverse the cutbacks to our national Coast Guard response capacity.

 In addition, this bill grants the military the investigatory powers that were traditionally reserved for the Transportation Safety Board.
-In the event of an aviation accident involving the military, the Minister of Defence is the only one who will be notified of the outcome of the investigation.
+In the event of an aviation accident involving the military, the Minister of National Defence is the only one who will be notified of the outcome of the investigation.
 It will not be made public.

 We have long known that the Conservatives are afraid of transparency.
 During the last election campaign, they refused to answer more than five questions a day, in order to direct the journalists' work.
 The government they formed is not much different.
 They have extended the notion of cabinet secrecy to nearly everything and now they want to hide the results of investigations involving the military.
 That is unacceptable.
 It is like something out of an episode of The X-Files.